DeniseMak/ner-neuron/.github/ISSUE_TEMPLATE/component-task.md

 ---

 ** Describe the task **
-Simple description of the task here.
+A concise description of the task.

-** Which feature or story is this task part of? **

-Enter the feature or story #, by typing '#' to choose it from a list.
+** Which feature or story is this task part of? ** Enter the feature or story #, by typing '#' to choose it from a list.